ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 ### Service layer
 In orange is the service layer.
-This layer is responsible for translating the domain models into _DTO_'s (Data Transfer Object) and connect requests to the ui.
+This layer is responsible for translating the domain models into _DTOs_ (Data Transfer Object) and connect requests to the UI.
-This layer therefore acts as a binder between the infrastructure and the ui layer.
+This layer therefore acts as a binder between the infrastructure and the UI layer.
-When a user request is received the service layer handles that requests, retrieves information from the infrastructure layer, and translates the information received into DTO's.
+When a user request is received the service layer handles that requests, retrieves information from the infrastructure layer, and translates the information received into _DTOs_.
-These DTO's are then used by the UI to display information and data to the user.
+These _DTOs_ are then used by the UI to display information and data to the user.

 ### UI layer
 In blue is the UI layer.
-Here the UI is displayed to the user via `.cshmtl` pages.
+Here the UI is displayed to the user via `.cshtml` pages.
 Here _page models_ sent user requests to the service layer and decide the state which to display for the user.
 The state can change over the lifetime of the application, for example, when the user is logged in.
 Logging in changes the formatting of the pages, which the _page models_ are responsible for handling.